JetBrains/teamcity-documentation/topics/teamcity-webhooks.md

 [//]: # (title: TeamCity Webhooks)

 Webhooks are automated HTTP-based messages sent from apps or services when a certain event occurs.
 Using webhooks, you can set up an event-driven communication between two APIs.

 TeamCity can send payloads to the target URL when a new build starts, an agent unregisters, the server collects changes from a remote repository, and more.

+> This article explains how to configure webhooks that notify third-party services about specific TeamCity events.
+To read about VCS webhooks that notify TeamCity about new repository changes, refer to this article instead: [](configuring-vcs-post-commit-hooks-for-teamcity.md).
+>
+{type="note"}

 ## Enable Webhooks